 - Ritual fires symbolize the Cauldron of Rebirth.
 There are many ways to do this, from lighting a bonfire or fire in the cauldron to simply burning a candle on the altar.
 The fires represent a fresh start for the new year and you can release the negativity of the past by writing it all down and burning it (safely, of course!).

-- Samhain is a power night for divination: cast runes or the I Ching, read tarot cards, scry using crystal balls, dark mirrors or pools of water, or swing a pendulum for a yes or no question.
+- Samhain is a powerful night for divination: cast runes or the I Ching, read tarot cards, scry using crystal balls, dark mirrors or pools of water, or swing a pendulum for a yes or no question.
 A Victorian tradition was to eat an apple in front of a mirror at midnight, by candlelight, to scry your future mate.

 - Spirit work (by invitation, not summons) This is the night when the veil is thinnest, the gates between the worlds are open.
 Souls of the dead are said to visit their homes at midnight.
-Possible workings include: a dumb supper for the beloved dead – ouija – séances – trance possession – automatic writing – bury apples as food for hungry spirits – leave spirit plates of food outside your home – set a place for a missed love one at the banquet or dinner table.
+Possible workings include: a dumb supper for the beloved dead – ouija – séances – trance possession – automatic writing – bury apples as food for hungry spirits – leave spirit plates of food outside your home – set a place for a missed loved one at the banquet or dinner table.

 - Take a meditative walk in the nature near your home.
 Observe and contemplate the colors, aromas, sounds, and other sensations of the season.
 Experience yourself as part of the Circle of Life and reflect on death and rebirth as being an important part of Nature.
 If the location you visit permits, gather some natural objects and upon your return use them to adorn your home.

-Foods & Recipes
+Samhain Foods & Recipes

 Celebrate in the kitchen with seasonal foods that include: Ale, Apples, Cakes for the dead, Cider, Corn, Cranberry muffins and bread, Grains (all types), Hazelnuts, Herbal teas (especially Mugwort), Meat (or tempeh) Pears, Pomegranates, Pumpkin, and other Squashes.